 If you start contributing to an RRSP at age 41 and put $1,000 into an RRSP each year, you will have made 30 annual contributions by the time you are 71 and have put away $30,000.

 But if you started contributing to an RRSP at 18 instead and did the same thing, you would have made 53 contributions and have put away $53,000.

 That’s not really the way it works, though, because putting your money into an RRSP has a huge advantage over shoving your money under a mattress; the money in an RRSP earns interest and compounds.
 So in real life, if you contributed $1,000 each year for 30 years into an RRSP that earned a 5% return, you would have $69,761, which is a whole lot better than $30,000.

 Now here’s the big thing that most people don’t realize; when you contribute the money really matters.

 Let’s take a closer look at the 30 years of contribution scenario.

-Then turn it around and suppose that instead, you contributed nothing the first fifteen years, and then$1,000 each year for the next 15 years.
+Then turn it around and suppose that instead, you contributed nothing for the first fifteen years, and then$1,000 each year for the next 15 years.
 With the same 5% return rate, this time you would end up with only $22,658 in your RRSP – less than half than you would have if you had contributed when you were younger!
-(See this comparison in chart form.)

 You don’t have to make a hefty donation at this point to make a difference.
 The $1,000 mentioned in this article is just an example.
 Five hundred dollars, $250 – whatever amount you can put away right now will make a big difference later on.